+This subsection reviews how buoyancy effects have been incorporated into the $\varepsilon$- and $\omega$-equations.
+Because most previous work has been formulated within the $k$--$\varepsilon$ framework, that formulation is outlined first, followed by its relation to the $k$--$\omega$ model.

-This study considers incompressible flow in which buoyancy is represented by the Boussinesq approximation.
-The Reynolds-averaged momentum and temperature transport equations are
+At the outset, buoyancy in incompressible flow is represented using the Boussinesq approximation.
+The Reynolds-averaged momentum and temperature transport equations are then written as

-where $U_i$ and $u_i$ are the mean and fluctuating velocity components, $T$ and $\theta$ are the mean and fluctuating temperature, $x_i$ denotes the Cartesian coordinates, and $t$ is time. $P$ is the mean kinematic pressure, $g_i$ is the gravitational acceleration, $b$ is the thermal expansion coefficient, $T_0$ is a reference temperature, $\nu$ is the kinematic viscosity, $Q$ is the volumetric heat source per unit heat capacity, and $a$ is the thermal diffusivity.
-When a lower wall is present, the value of $T_0$ merely shifts the hydrostatic reference state and does not affect the fluid motion; for simplicity, $T_0$ is set to zero.
-The overbar denotes Reynolds averaging, and $\overline{u_i u_j}$ and $\overline{\theta u_i}$ are the Reynolds stress tensor and the turbulent heat flux vector, respectively, modelled using the turbulent-viscosity and gradient-diffusion hypotheses as
+where $U_i$ and $u_i$ denote the mean and fluctuating velocity components, respectively, and $T$ and $\theta$ are the mean and fluctuating temperature. $x_i$ are the Cartesian coordinates and $t$ denotes time. $P$ is the mean kinematic pressure, $g_i$ is the gravitational acceleration, $b$ is the thermal expansion coefficient, $T_0$ is a reference temperature, $\nu$ is the kinematic viscosity, $Q$ is the volumetric heat source per unit heat capacity, and $a$ is the thermal diffusivity.
+When a lower wall is present, the choice of $T_0$ merely shifts the hydrostatic reference state and does not influence the fluid motion; for simplicity, $T_0$ is therefore set to zero.

+The overbar denotes Reynolds averaging.
+The Reynolds stress tensor $\overline{u_i u_j}$ and the turbulent heat flux vector $\overline{\theta u_i}$ are modeled using the turbulent-viscosity and gradient-diffusion hypotheses as

 where